Virgin Galactic pushes back next test flight as it makes ‘enhancements’ to its spaceplane

 It is planning one more flight by the end of the year and a half dozen or more next year.

 A Virgin Galactic spokesperson said that there were no issues with the vehicle currently and that it would be cleared to fly in the next month or two.
-But as the company tested materials in the laboratory to determine how often parts and materials would need to be inspected and maintained, the data projected lower strength margins over the long-term.
+But as the company tested materials in the laboratory to determine how often parts and materials would need to be inspected and maintained, the data projected lower strength margins over the long term.

 The company had been planning to stand down for some time at the end of the year to perform maintenance on its mother ship, which hoists the spaceplane aloft so that it can be “air launched” from about 45,000 feet.
 It will now perform that work immediately and include the additional spacecraft materials in the review as well.